InfuseAI/primehub-python-sdk/docs/CLI/admin/instancetypes.md

 Manage instance type

 Available Commands:
-  create               Create an instance type delete               Delete an instance type by id get                  Get an instance type by id list                 List instance type update               Update the instance type
+  add-group            Add group connection to an instance type by id create               Create an instance type delete               Delete an instance type by id get                  Get an instance type by id list                 List instance type list-group           List group of an instance type by id remove-group         Remove group connection from an instance type by id update               Update the instance type

 Options: